TrojanSKY69/SIMUROSOT-ROBOCHALLENGE/README.md

 --------

-This is the 2017 FIRA SIMUROSOT ROBO CHANLLENGE environment<br>
+This is the Iran FIRA RoboWorldCup Open 2019 : Simurosot RoboChallenge Simulation Platform

 OS: ubuntu 16.04